sourcegraph/about/handbook/engineering/distribution/recurring_processes.md

 ### Weekly Distribution team sync

 Mon @ 11am PST we hold an [internal team sync](https://docs.google.com/document/d/1otP6F8qfm2yNOW1hjTszkkuiYF1MGp31s5ATeA76ij4/edit) via Zoom.
-It usually does not involve product managers or higher ups.
 The goal is to:

 - Think about the problems we're solving by briefly going over what everyone is working on
 - Revisit our quarterly OKRs and think about how we are tracking towards them when useful